Furi: Plot

-The game contains two normal endings and a secret ending.
-When facing The Star, Rider can decide to either assimilate the planet or refuse to obey the mothership, thus prompting the tenth and final boss fight against The Star.
-By assimilating the planet, Rider allows The Star to send out an army of other warriors like him to invade the planet.
+The game contains two standard endings and a secret ending.
+When facing The Star, Rider can decide to either confirm the planet is a suitable candidate for assimilation or call off the invasion and attack the mothership.

-The second ending, which is widely considered to be the true ending, involves Rider fighting his former leader in order to save the planet.
-Once he succeeds, the invasion is called off as a dying Star proclaims that his attempts is futile, before Rider escapes and the ship explodes.
+In the Invasion ending, Rider allows The Star to deploy her invasion force of Rider clones.
+The Voice and his daughter watch as countless invaders touch down across the planet and the skies turn red.

+In the Rebellion ending, Rider rebels against his former leader in order to save the planet, beginning the tenth and final boss fight.
+During the clash, The Star reveals that Rider was the vanguard of the mothership, which assimilates habitable planets to perpetuate its own survival.
+She warns that the people of the planet below know nothing of the mothership, and Rider defeating her will not earn him any gratitude, remove his destructive aura, or ensure the planet will remain protected forever.
+Nonetheless, Rider prevails over The Star.
+As the mothership explodes, Rider escapes and returns to the planet.
+The Voice and his daughter watch as Rider lands in the far distance.

 The secret ending can occur by accepting The Song's offer to stay in her sanctuary-like section of the prison, where she will provide for The Rider.
 She claims that this will make her the hero of all her people.

 The "One More Fight" DLC provides an additional boss, a cyborg called The Flame who challenges The Stranger in an arena beneath the structure holding the Stranger's flying rig.
 Like The Scale, he seeks vengeance on the Stranger for what happened to his world.
 However, the cutscene in which his connection to The Stranger is revealed only appears in the Xbox One version of the game.
 If the player defeats The Flame and all other bosses on the highest difficulty setting, they will unlock the hardest fight in the game: a basically modelled figure known as Bernard who fights using an amalgamation of the other bosses' attacks.